Contrastive Explainable Clustering with Differential Privacy: Mechanism

 \subsection{\textsc{NonPrivateApproxFC} for $k$-means}

-In this section, we describe an algorithm that is a $25$-approximation of the k-means problem with a fixed center.
+In this section, we present our \textsc{NonPrivateApproxFC} algorithm for k-means with a fixed center.
+Based on ~\cite{kanungo2002local}, we achieve a 25-approximation.
+We will analyze this approximation factor in detail below.
 We adapt the work by~\cite{kanungo2002local} by adding a fixed center constraint to the single-swap heuristic algorithm.
-Similar to~\cite{kanungo2002local}, we need to assume that we are given a discrete set of candidate centers $C$ from which we choose $k$ centers.
+As in their result, we need to assume that we are given a discrete set of candidate centers $C$ from which we choose $k$ centers.
 The optimality is defined in the space of all feasible solutions in $C$, i.e., over all subsets of size $k$ of $C$.
-We then present how to remove this assumption, with the cost of a small constant additive factor, in the Appendix. \begin{definition} Let $O = (O_1, O_2, \ldots, O_k)$ be the optimal clustering with $O_1$ be the cluster with the fixed center $\sigma$.
-A set $C\subset\R^d$ is a $\gamma$-approximate candidate center set if there exists $\sigma\in \{c_1, c_2, \ldots, c_k\} \subseteq C$, such that:
+We then present how to remove this assumption, with the cost of a small constant additive factor.